Niiok/niiok.github.io/Windows/index.md

     ```C
     LRESULT CALLBACK WndProc (HWND, UINT, WPARAM, LPARAM);
     ```
+    > every window own window processor one by one
+    > WIndows will call with message to proper processor when event occurs

    - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -